jsnyders/ClimbingComp/RULES.md

 gender and category, sort by TS descending, then by TF ascending, and finally by TB descending.
 The first climber in the returned order is given place 1, the second climber place 2 and so on.
 The nth climber in the above given order is in nth place except that if two or more climbers have the same ranking then they are tied and receive the same place rank.
-The order in which they the climbers are listed is not defined.
+The order in which tied climbers are listed is not defined.

 ### Reporting
 The report is broken down by gender and category.
 For each cliber the following columns are included: